-Check your wiper blade size.
+What size do you need?
 Some vehicles use different-size wipers for the driver and passenger sides.
 Auto-parts stores can look up your wiper blade size for you, or you can check your owner's manual.
 If you're buying online from a site like Amazon.com, it's a good idea to double-check the size; we found plenty of complaints from frustrated owners who say Amazon.com's wiper blade size finder wasn't accurate.

-Check your wiper blade connectors.
+Which connectors do you have?
 Most new cars use easy, hook-style wiper blade connectors.
 Replacing this type of wiper blade is a pretty simple do-it-yourself job; Cars.com has a great step-by-step tutorial with photos on how to replace your wiper blades.
-However, "We'd be lying if we said all wipers were the same or this easy to replace," Cars.com says.
-"A variety of arms and mounts have been used over the years.
-The stubborn ones with pins and unique latches can churn up rage so deep that the new wipers may turn into boomerangs before they're ever installed."
+However, the article admits that not all windshield wipers are that easy to replace.
+"A variety of arms and mounts have been used over the years," author Joe Bruzek explains.
+"The stubborn ones with pins and unique latches can churn up rage so deep that the new wipers may turn into boomerangs before they're ever installed."
 The good news?
-Some auto-parts stores will install your wiper blades for free if you buy them there (Advance Auto Parts and Pep Boys both advertise this service).
+Some auto-parts stores will install your windshield wipers for free if you buy them there.
+(For example, Advance Auto Parts and Pep Boys both advertise this service).